 Man's sex abuse acquittal shows challenges for prosecutors

-The acquittal of a suburban foster father charged with sexually abusing boys in his care shows the challenges prosecutors face in proving abuse allegations without strong corroborating evidence.
-Testimony from six young men who said Cesar Gonzales-Mugaburu sexually abused them in his Long Island home wasn't enough to persuade jurors to convict him of any of the charges against him.
+The acquittal of a New York foster father charged with sexually abusing boys in his care shows the challenges prosecutors face in proving abuse allegations.
+Six young men testified Cesar Gonzales-Mugaburu sexually abused them in his Long Island home.

 Add your comments below